Skip to main content

 3. Keeping your legs relaxed, use your hands on the inside of your knees to push your knees gently apart.

-4. You should feel a comfortable stretch in your inner thigh muscles.
+4. You should feel the tension ease in your inner thigh muscles.

 1. Rest on all fours on the floor or your bed.